sebastianulm/BBImporter/README.md

 This converts Vectors from OpenGL (Left handed) to Unity (Right handed) when importing.
 Accordingly it will also convert euler rotations, by inverting y and z rotations.
 This leads to Models looking the same way.
-Additionally, NORTH in Blockbench will be Vector3.backwards in Unity.
-THIS MIGHT CHANGE
+Additionally, NORTH in Blockbench will be Vector3.forward (+Z) in Unity.

 ### Settings
 * Material Template -> A copy of this Material will be created and mainTexture set to the texture of the face
-* Import Mode -> Select here how the blockbench file is conveerted into game objects
+* Import Mode -> Select here how the blockbench file is converted into game objects
 * Filter Hidden -> No meshes will be created for file objects that are hidden

 ### Materials